 Tell them something they don’t know.
-Educate your audience with your brand.
+Educate your audience about your brand.
 It can be as simple as sending them your latest promotions, some big news, new services, or upcoming events.
-Moreover, if there are latest trends on the market, try incorporating them in your newsletter.
+Moreover, if there are the latest trends on the market, try incorporating them into your newsletter.
 People like being in the “now”, and if they see that your newsletter is timely and updated, the more that they will likely stop, look, and read your content.

 DON’T create uninspired content

 Refrain from doing content just for the sake of making them.
 Newsletters are a source of awareness.
 They are made to inform people of what you have to offer.
 It takes effort in putting up reliable and attractive content.
 If you’re not up to it then you may just be wasting people’s time.

 - DO keep fonts consistent